Intellectual Humility – Are You Open to Being Wrong?

 Believing that you are responsible for what you do, but not for what you think is a complete cop-out.
 The truth is that you are absolutely responsible for what you think because only at this level can you exercise choice.
-What you do comes from what you think.
-And what you think is constantly creating your reality.
+What you do comes from what you think, and what you think is constantly creating your reality.
+The outer world is a mirror reflection of your inner reality.
+You must be willing to take charge of your life and become skilled in a new way of thinking in order to navigate the shifting currents of human consciousness.

-As the Conscious Leader of your own life, it is important for you to accept that you are a powerful being.
+You encounter life with your attention.
+You probably recall being told countless times to “pay attention” to one thing or another.
+Attention is awareness, mindfulness, and watchful consciousness.
+Your attention is energy.
+You have the freedom to place your attention anywhere you choose.
+And the freedom to develop or ignore your attention is all up to you.
+To know yourself, you must have command of your attention, and learn to treasure and value it.
+Most importantly, your task is to figure out how to properly use it.
+As the Conscious Leader of your own life, you must accept that you are a powerful being.
 Your physical body serves as your own intimate example of the impeccable design of life.
 The intricate and miraculous organisation of your cells, bones, and organs, illustrates a vast network of cooperation that mirrors back to you the primary nature of existence.
 By design, you are a fine achievement: a unique organic computer that is fully capable of consciously experiencing the different levels of your own reality, as well as many others.

 Humanity is just beginning to discover the multitude of capabilities inherent within the human form.
 For millennia, limiting beliefs about our lack of personal power have been accepted as facts.
 This was made manifest through focusing our power of attention on these beliefs.
 Beliefs are agreements about reality, and they set the stage for what you encounter.
 Your state of awareness then determines how you respond to the dramas of life you have created.
 You have the free will to choose what you will, and what you sow will be yours to harvest.
-For this very reason, it pays to be conscious of your thoughts, your words and your deeds.
+For this very reason, it pays to be conscious of your thoughts, your words, and your deeds.
+Through thinking, feeling, saying, doing, dreaming, intending, wishing, and being, you are making frequencies all the time.
+What are you contributing to the field of human activity?

 “We are a way for the universe to know itself.”